-Refer to the long line set guidelines in this manual.
+Refer to the latest revision of long line set guidelines TP-107.

 Insulation is necessary to prevent condensation from forming and dropping from the suction line.
 Armflex (or satisfactory equivalent) with 3/8" min. wall thickness is recommended.
 In severe conditions (hot, high humidity areas) 1/2" insulation may be required.
 Insulation must be installed in a manner which protects tubing from damage and contamination.